-This MUIH program has differentiating factors that will support its competitiveness in this growing market: the only MS Clinical Herbal Medicine program offered by a regionally accredited university; the opportunity for hands on experience and learning in MUIH's herb garden and herbal dispensary; its grounding in MUIH's solid reputation and philosophy; cost; distinctive features of the program experience such as the MUIH's singular and hallmark focus on integrative health, a holistic approach, and healing presence; online and hybrid delivery formats; and the opportunity to concurrently or sequentially cross-train in other integrative health fields at MUIH.
+This MUIH program has differentiating factors that will support its competitiveness in this growing market: the only MS Herbal Product Design and Manufacture program offered in the U.S.; the opportunity for hands on experience and learning in MUIH's herb garden and herbal dispensary; its grounding in MUIH's solid reputation and philosophy; cost; distinctive features of the program experience such as the MUIH's singular and hallmark focus on integrative health, a holistic approach, and healing presence; online and hybrid delivery formats; and the opportunity to concurrently or sequentially cross-train in other integrative health fields at MUIH.

-Given the upward trends in the integrative health field and the enrollment history for the previous version of this program at MUIH, the MS Therapeutic Herbalism with the Clinical Herbalism area of concentration, the following enrollment projections (based on expected completion of the program in six trimesters) call for modest but solid growth over the first five years.
+Given the upward trends in the integrative health field and the enrollment history for the previous version of this program at MUIH, the MS Therapeutic Herbalism with the Herbal Product Design area of concentration, the following enrollment projections (based on expected completion of the program in six trimesters) call for modest but solid growth over the first five years.
 This level of growth is known to be sustainable based on the history of the previous version of this program and MUIH's other programs.

-Projected Enrollments for Program\
+Projected Enrollments for Program

-Year Trimester New Students Continuing Students Total Students per Trimester Total Students pe Year
+Year Trimester New Students Continuing Students Total Students per Trimester Total Students per Year

 Fall 2019 13 13

 Year 1 Spring 2020 12 12 36

 Summer 2020 11 11

 Fall 2020 13 11 24

 Year 2 Spring 2021 22 22 67

 Summer 2021 21 21

 Fall 2021 15 11 26

-- Spring 2022 24 24 73
+Year 3 Spring 2022 24 24 73

-Summer 2022 23 23
+Summer 2022 nmer 2022 23 23

-Year 4 Fall 2022 15 13 28
+Fall 2022 15 13 28

-Spring 2023 26 26 79
+Year 4 Spring 2023 26 26 79

-Summer 2023 Summer 2023 25 25 25
+Summer 2023 25 25

-- Fall 2023 18 13 31
+Fall 2023 18 13 31 102

 Year 5 Spring 2024 29 29 88

 Summer 2024 28 28

-\Enrollment Assumptions: New students are admitted into the program during the fall trimester, but not during the spring or summer trimesters.
+^{}Enrollment Assumptions: New students are admitted into the program during the fall trimester, but not during the spring or summer trimesters.
 Continuing students have an overall average retention rate of 80%, consistent with that of MUIH's existing programs.